Forcing over choiceless models and generic absoluteness: Open problems

 The problem of differentiating theories for different forcing extensions is interesting from the viewpoint of the modal logic of forcing \cite{hamkins2008modal}.
 Switches $\varphi_0, \dots, \varphi_n$ are called \emph{independent} if any choice of truth values for these sentences can be realised in the relevant generic extensions.

 \begin{problem} Is it provable in $\ZF$ for each natural number $n$ that there exist $n$ independent switches? \end{problem}

-Regarding preservation of cardinals in Section \ref{section card pres}, we ask whether all $(\theta,1)$-narrow forcings already preserve $\theta^+$.\footnote{A recent argument of Karagila, Schilhan and the second-listed author shows that this is the case for $\theta=\omega$.} This would improve Lemma \ref{narrow pres card}.
-Is every $(\theta,1)$-narrow forcing $\theta$-narrow?
-Is every $\theta$-narrow forcing uniformly $\theta$-narrow?
-Is every wellordered $\theta^+$-c.c. forcing uniformly $\theta$-narrow?
-Cardinal preservation is also a problem for many classical forcings.
+Regarding preservation of cardinals in Section \ref{section card pres}, we ask whether all $(\theta,1)$-narrow forcings already preserve $\theta^+$.\footnote{A recent argument of Karagila, Schilhan and the second-listed author shows that this is the case for $\theta=\omega$.
+Furthermore, in July 2024, Elliot Glazer gave an argument showing that every $(\theta,1)$-narrow forcing is $\theta$-narrow.
+Hence by Lemma~\ref{narrow pres card}~\ref{narrow pres card 2}, all $(\theta, 1)$-narrow forcings preserve $\theta^+$.} This would improve Lemma \ref{narrow pres card}.
+Is every $(\theta,1)$-narrow forcing $\theta$-narrow?\footnote{Every $(\theta,1)$-narrow forcing is $\theta$-narrow by an argument of Elliot Glazer in 2024.} Is every $\theta$-narrow forcing uniformly $\theta$-narrow?\footnote{Elliot Glazer gave an example of an $\omega$-narrow forcing which is not uniformly $\omega$-narrow in a Solovay model.} Is every wellordered $\theta^+$-c.c. forcing uniformly $\theta$-narrow?\footnote{The example in the previous footnote witnesses that not every wellordered c.c.c. forcing is uniformly $\omega$-narrow.} Cardinal preservation is also a problem for many classical forcings.
 For example, we do not know whether Sacks forcing preserves $\omega_1$ even if one assumes that $\omega_1$ is inaccessible to reals.
 The problem is to show that every new real has a name in $H_{\omega_1}$.
 If this is the case, then one can show that $\omega_1$ is preserved using capturing as in \cite{castiblanco2021preserving,schschsch}.
 Regarding random algebras in Section \ref{section random forcing}, note that we would have a shortcut for some of our results if $\RR_{\kappa}$ is $\CC^{\kappa}$-linked.
-However, it is open whether even $\ZFC$ provides a negative answer to the next problem.
+However, we do not know whether even $\ZFC$ provides a negative answer to the next problem.

 \begin{problem} Is $\RR_{\omega_1}$ $\sigma$-linked? \end{problem}

 A further natural question regarding $\RR_\kappa$ is whether it is provable in $\ZF$ that $\RR_\kappa$ does not have uncountable antichains for any infinite cardinal $\kappa$.
 Regarding Section \ref{section Cohen and collapses}, one can ask for a finer understanding of the effect of $\Add(\kappa,1)$.
 For instance, is it consistent that $\Add(\omega_3,1)$ collapses $\omega_1$ and $\omega_3$ while preserving $\omega_2$?
 It would further be interesting to extend the results about Hechler forcing in Section \ref{section bounding} to obtain a precise characterisation of the bounding number in finite support iterations of Hechler forcing or arbitrary ordinal length even in $\ZFC$.